Chart Color Schemes

 Educational attainment in Dicky Beach aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's educational profile is notably strong regionally, with university qualification rates at 29.6%, surpassing both the Rest of Qld average of 20.6% and the SA3 area average of 23.6%.
-Bachelor degrees are most prevalent at 20.0%, followed by postgraduate qualifications (5.7%) and graduate diplomas (3.9%).
-Vocational credentials are also prominent, with 35.2% of residents aged 15+ holding such qualifications - advanced diplomas at 12.2% and certificates at 23.0%.
+The area's university qualification rate of 29.6%, as of the latest data, exceeds both the Rest of Qld average of 20.6% and the SA3 area average of 23.6%.
+Bachelor degrees are the most common at 20.0%, followed by postgraduate qualifications at 5.7% and graduate diplomas at 3.9%.
+Vocational credentials are held by 35.2% of residents aged 15+, with advanced diplomas at 12.2% and certificates at 23.0%.

-Educational participation is high, with 26.0% of residents currently enrolled in formal education.
-This includes 8.5% in primary education, 7.9% in secondary education, and 4.2% pursuing tertiary education.
+Educational participation is high, with 26.0% currently enrolled in formal education, including 8.5% in primary, 7.9% in secondary, and 4.2% in tertiary education.

 Frequently Asked Questions - Education